RolandasRazma/UIApplication-UDAdditions/README.md

 UIApplicationStatusBarDidTouchNotification
 =========

 adds UIApplicationStatusBarDidTouchNotification.
-Did you ever wanted to implement some custom functionality then statysbar is touched?
+Did you ever wanted to implement some custom functionality if status bar is touched?
+Maybe just scroll UITableView to top without UITableViewController?

 Requirements
 ----------